As Western Wildfires Worsen, FEMA Is Denying Most People Who Ask For Help

 Internal FEMA documents obtained in a joint investigation by NPR, Jefferson Public Radio and the California Newsroom — as well as interviews with more than 60 wildfire survivors, advocates and current and former government officials — reveal how and why FEMA routinely denies the vast majority of wildfire claims.

-During last year's fire season in Oregon, FEMA denied roughly 70% of claims.
+During last year's fire season in Oregon, FEMA didn't approve roughly 70% of claims.
 That's after FEMA says it filtered out applications it had deemed potentially fraudulent.
-In California, FEMA denied 86% of claims.
+In California, FEMA didn't approve 86% of claims.
 But FEMA hasn't said, despite repeated requests, how many of those it believed were fraudulent or if the denial rates indicate people are being wrongly denied.

 Loading...